 Fragrance Composition:

 So what does it smell like?
-I have no notes on this composition, I would need a sample to tell you what it smells like?
+I do not have any notes on this composition.

 Bottles: